wrmthorne/kreuzberg/docs/getting-started/installation.md

 ### Table Extraction

 Table extraction is an optional feature that allows Kreuzberg to extract tables from PDFs.
-It uses the Google Machine Learning for Tables (GMFT) package.
+It uses the [GMFT](https://github.com/conjuncts/gmft) package.
 To install Kreuzberg with table extraction support, you can use:

 ```shell
 pip install "kreuzberg[gmft]"